 ASPE e-News: Keep up on what’s what in the world of SPs with the newsletter of the Association of Standardized Patient Educators.
 Read about new trends in technology, educational research, SP educator activities, certification programs, conferences, and more, as collated using MultiBriefs.

 SP Trainer Listserv: Membership in this robust, lively listserv is free and connects you to hundreds of SP Educators around the world.
 Visit the link above for information on how to subscribe and listserv guidelines.

 The annual UIC Certificate Program in Standardized Patient Based Education provides faculty and SP/simulation educators with the knowledge and skills to create compelling educational programs using standardized patients (SPs), alone and in combination with other Simulation modalities.
-Located in Chicago, Illinois, USA, there are several 2-day workshops announced for the period of August - December 2016.
+Located in Chicago, Illinois, USA, programs include a one-week intensive program in the fall as well as several 2-day workshops throughout the year.